 The form must be lodged either electronically or via the ATO paper form.

-To lodge the Taxable Payments Annual Report using electronic transfer, you need to create an electronic annual report data file using accounting software.
+To lodge the Taxable Payments Annual Report (TPAR) using an electronic transfer, you need to create an electronic annual report data file using accounting software.

 Note: You cannot lodge the following media forms: spreadsheets, CD ROM, DVD, USB, floppy or zip disk.